SeCuReDmE-open-source/Hacketon_ReaAaS-n/README.md

-# Hacketon: AI Algorithm Builder
+# ReaAaS-n : AI Algorithm Builder

 ## Overview

-Welcome to Hacketon, a powerful platform designed to **transform natural language descriptions into functional algorithms**.
+Welcome to ReaAaSn, a powerful platform designed to **transform natural language descriptions into functional algorithms**.
 Our innovative approach allows users to articulate their algorithmic needs in plain language, and Hacketon provides the underlying structure and tools to bring those ideas to life.
 This project provides a **complete development environment** leveraging containerization for consistency and ease of use.

 ## Getting Started